 This fix was fairly straightforward, but if yours is trickier, use whatever ingenuity you need to in order to make your building safe and reliable.

-Stage 4 - Adding Additional Bracing Along the Roof Slope
+Stage 4--Adding Additional Bracing Along the Roof Slope

-The Roof Is Back Where It Ought to Be
+The Roof Is Back Where it Belongs

 More Damage=More Bracing